AY2425S2-CS2103T-T11-3/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `ResiConnect` and the **Actor** is the `user`, unless specified otherwise)

+**Use case: Add a student**

+**MSS**

+1. User requests to add a student, along with his details.
+2. ResiConnect confirms that the student and his details were added.
+3. User requests to list students.
+4. ResiConnect shows a list of students that includes the latest student added.

+**Extensions**

+* 1a.
+The compulsory fields given by the user was invalid.
+    * 1a1.
+ResiConnect shows an error message.

+* 2a.
+The student already exists.
+  Use case ends.

 **Use case: Delete a person**

 **MSS**